What is a GTO?

-We work with the Apprenticeship Employment Network (AEN) to coordinate GTO regulation.
-The AEN coordinates compliance surveys against the National Standards for GTOs, and provides networking and support services.
+We work with the Apprenticeship Employment Network (AEN) to coordinate GTO recognition.
+The AEN coordinates compliance surveys against the Standards, and provides networking and support services.

-Submit an application, including a compliance self-assessment against the National Standards for Group Training Organisations, and associated evidence.
+Submit an application, including a compliance self-assessment against the Standards, and associated evidence.

 To access the forms, see: